tronprotocol/pm/SR Meetings/Dev Community Call 0607.md

 * Jake

   No problem, let's go to TIP-544, I think the author Eric is not here so I am going to cover this content.
 Yeah, at present for the `triggerconstantcontract` API, it is impossible to call it to estimate the energy consumption of deploying a contract.
 It can estimate the consumption of calling a contract.
-It is because that since the contract is not deployed yet, there is no function can be selected, therefore, the calling will failed.
-So that this proposal that Eric made, acquires to add a new optional parameter called the `call data` here.
+It is because that since the contract is not deployed yet, there is no function can be selected, therefore, the calling will fail.
+So that this proposal that Eric made, acquires adding a new optional parameter called the `call data` here.
 And also modify `function selector` as an optional as well.
 It is not optional now, but it will be once this tip is passed.
-So in this case, the API can be called by just a passing `call data` so that the `function selector` is bypassed, and therefore, then we can use this API to estimate the energy consumption of deploying a contract.
+So in this case, the API can be called by just passing `call data` so that the `function selector` is bypassed, and therefore, then we can use this API to estimate the energy consumption of deploying a contract.

-  I think we have example for this one next page here.
-So once this TIP is passed, we can either call the API by specifying the `function selector` and the `parameter` or just passing the`call data` to replace it the combination of the above two as we can see here, so either way works fine.
-And for the estimating the consumption of deploying a contract, here is an example.
+  I think we have an example for this one next page here.
+So once this TIP is passed, we can either call the API by specifying the `function selector` and the `parameter` or just passing the `call data` to replace it with the combination of the above two as we can see here, so either way works fine.
+And for estimating the consumption of deploying a contract, here is an example.
 So once your smart contracts have been compiled, you get the bytecode here and you're just input in `call data` as value.
 In this way, It is possible to call the API and estimate the energy consumption of deploying the contract.

 * Jake

   TIP-543 is about the adaption to Ethereum the Shanghai upgrade.
 In the Shanghai upgrade and `PUSH0` instruction is introduced to Ethereum virtual machine so this instruction allows the smart contract to push a zero value to the stack.
-This cost two gas and it's single byte long.
-This makes the development of contract more convenient saves the resource of the network.
-Before `PUSH0`, developers have other methods to to push a zero value to the stack, but it is at least two bytes long and cost of more than two gas, depends on the content.
-To maintain the compatibility of Ethereum, TRON should also make=e the adaption to the Shanghai upgrade and added a `PUSH0` instruction in TVM.
+This cost two gas and it's a single byte long.
+This makes the development of contracts more convenient and saves the resource of the network.
+Before `PUSH0`, developers have other methods to push a zero value to the stack, but it is at least two bytes long and costs more than two gas, depending on the content.
+To maintain the compatibility of Ethereum, TRON should also make the adaption to the Shanghai upgrade and added a `PUSH0` instruction in TVM.

 * Jake